-Whether you are a professional photographer or a beginner who just discovered his newest passion, this time lapse calculator will make preparing that magical night sky video a blast.
+Whether you are a professional photographer or a beginner who just discovered your newest passion, this time-lapse calculator will make preparing that magical night sky video a blast.
 You will be able to determine the capture interval, the number of photos you need, and the size of a memory card that will accommodate all of your precious pictures.

-How to use the time lapse?
+How to use time lapse photography

 What can our timelapse calculator do?

-Our time lapse calculator can find seven basic parameters of a standard time lapse sequence.
-You have to predetermine four of them, and the time lapse calculator will automatically find the rest.
+Our time lapse calculator can find seven basic parameters of a standard time-lapse sequence.
+You have to predetermine four of them, and the time-lapse calculator will automatically find the rest.

-Capture interval: the time interval between two consecutive photos.
+Capture interval – The time interval between two consecutive photos.
 It usually doesn't exceed 30 seconds - a higher interval can cause the video to "jump" between frames.
 It can be calculated by dividing the total recording time by the number of photos.